yard

 In the center of a sunny border, sturdy bloomers like coneflower drifts, black eyed susan clumps, and russian sage clouds hold color when annuals are begging for water.

-For edging and fragrance, thread in herbs that behave like perennials, such as lavender hedges, woody rosemary, and heat-loving thyme carpets.
-They feed pollinators and your kitchen.
+For edging and fragrance, thread in herbs that behave like perennials, such as lavender hedges and woody rosemary.
+Heat-loving thyme carpets fill the same role; they feed pollinators and your kitchen.

-If you want long strappy foliage with repeat blooms, daylily fans and yarrow plates carry a bed from early summer into fall with very little fuss.
+If you want long strappy foliage with repeat blooms, daylily fans carry a bed from early summer into fall with very little fuss.
+Yarrow plates can stretch that season further.

-In cooler areas like zone 5 gardens, you can also lean on classic cottage plants such as tall phlox and hardy asters for late color.
+In cooler areas like zone 5 gardens, cottage plants such as tall phlox can help.
+Hardy asters pick up the color late without much extra work.

 Skip thirsty divas that always look sad without daily water.
 If a plant label screams “needs constant moisture,” treat it as a part shade choice.